 Leave yourself plenty of time before your scheduled test, so you're able to arrive and get yourself acquainted with the area.
 Getting there just on time, may add to the stress you're already feeling and could put you in panic-mode before your test even begins.
 If possible, booking a lesson right before your test can help you warm up and erase any jitters you may be feeling.

 You may still need to wait in line even if you have your appointment scheduled in advance (kennejima)

 Staying relaxed is vital to driving well.
 You've got to have a clear mind, an awareness of what's going on around you, and the ability to react to anything.
 When you're nervous and tense, you aren't able to think clearly and react accordingly.
 Positive Hypnosis has some great tips for dealing with nerves related to driving tests.

 Nervousness can get the best of you, and in your worrying to remember the smallest details of the rules of the road, you may be overlooking the essentials.
 Checking your mirrors regularly is one of the most commonly forgotten things new drivers miss in their test.
 Focused on the road ahead of them, they often neglect to check what's behind or beside them.
-This simple infographic outlines some of the most common mistakes made by new drivers during their tests.
+Here are 10 most typical mistakes made by new drivers during their tests.

 You want to appear as though you know exactly what you're doing, but that doesn't mean that if an instruction isn't clear that you shouldn't ask for clarification.
 If you don't ask for clarification, the tester will undoubtedly believe you've heard and understood the instructions, so if you don't do what they've asked, you could lose marks and possibly fail your test.
 Ask questions before your test date on the driving test tips thread at College Confidential.
 You can also get advice from those who have already taken the test, from Vinted.
 Those who have passed can share their tips for success, while those who have failed can pass along what they've learned to help you avoid the same fate.